Math::BigInt - phpMan

 During the rest of this document, the shortcuts A (for accuracy), P

-(for precision), F (fallback) and R (rounding mode) will be used.
+(for precision), F (fallback) and R (rounding mode) are be used.

 Precision P

-A fixed number of digits before (positive) or after (negative) the
+Precision is a fixed number of digits before (positive) or after

-The string output (of floating point numbers) will be padded with
+The string output (of floating point numbers) is padded with zeros:

 Initial value P A Result String